AntoineKneib/CrohnBOOST/README.md

 **CrohnBOOST** (BOwel Open-source Segmentation Tool) is a 3D Slicer extension for semi-automated segmentation of intestinal lesions and creeping fat in Crohn's disease using MRI sequences.

+Developed at **IADI Laboratory, INSERM** (Université de Lorraine, Nancy, France) as part of PhD research in medical image processing.

 ## 📋 Overview